Cherweijie/CS3219_OTOTAssignment/README.md

 - [Postman] (https://www.postman.com/downloads/)
 - [Express] (https://expressjs.com/en/starter/installing.html)

+## Verification Guide

+Follow these steps before proceeding on to the tutorial.

 - Verify that NodeJs is installed on your computer using `node -v`.
 - Verify that NPM is installed using `npm -v`.
 - Verify that Express is installed using `express --version`.
 - Verify that MongoDB is installed using `mongo --version`.
 - Verify that Postman is downloaded from [here] (https://www.postman.com/downloads/).

-## Verification Guide

-Follow these steps:
+Next, once everything has been set up, follow these steps to ensure that the program runs as expected before using Postman to perform `GET`, `POST`, `UPDATE` and `DELETE`.

 1. Clone and download this repository's code.
 2. Change directory to the root directory of the downloaded project using `cd YOUR_PROJECT_DIRECTORY_HERE`.